open-oni/sample-data/README.md

-# Open ONI Sample Batches
+# Open ONI Sample Data

-Small batches that can be used in development installations of Open ONI
+Small batches that can be used in development installations of Open ONI... and other miscellaneous files.

 ### Loading a Batch